ghc/ghc/docs/users_guide/debugging.rst

     :type: dynamic

     Show the output of each *iteration* of the simplifier (each run of the simplifier has a maximum number of iterations, normally 4).
-This outputs even more information than ``-ddump-simpl-phases``.

 .. ghc-flag:: -ddump-simpl-stats
     :shortdesc: Dump simplifier stats
     :type: dynamic

     Dump statistics about how many of each kind of transformation took place.
-If you add ``-dppr-debug`` you get more detailed information.
+If you add :ghc-flag:`-dppr-debug` you get more detailed information.

 .. ghc-flag:: -dverbose-core2core
     :shortdesc: Show output from each core-to-core pass